+Frequency of Verification: Annually

+Appendix C: Participant Services

+C-1/C-3: Service Specification

+State laws, regulations and policies referenced in the specifit through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or the operating agency (if approximate through the Medicaid agency or through through through through through the Medicaid agency or through plicable).

+HCBS Taxonomy:

+Category 1: Sub-Category 1:

+09 Caregiver Support No020 caregiver counseling and/or training ∨

+Category 2: Sub-Category 2:

+10 Other Mental Health and Behavioral Services 10030 crisis intervention ~

+Category 3: Sub-Category 3:

+10 Other Mental Health and Behavioral Services 10060 counseling ~

+Category 4: Sub-Category 4:

+~

-Category 1: Sub-Category 1: 09 Caregiver Support 69020 caregiver counseling and/or training ✓ Category 2: Sub-Category 2: 10 Other Mental Health and Behavioral Services 10030 crisis intervention / Category 3: Sub-Category 3: 10 Other Mental Health and Behavioral Services 10060 counseling / Category 4: Sub-Category 4: Service Definition (Scope): Family Training services include instruction in skills and known members.
+Service Definition (Scope): Family Training services include instruction in skills and known members.
 Services are intended to allow families to become provided in any community setting; provided in either group DHS/DDS HCBS waiver and their families.
-For the purpos lives with or provides care to a member served on the waive arranged through the member's Case Manager; and intended Specify applicable (if any) limits on the amount, frequent The cost of Family Training services may not exceed \$5500 Family Training services and \$5500.00 per the member's plaservices.
-Members may be authorized for Family Training streaming and group Family Training may not exceed \$11,00 Manager assists the member to identify other alternatives to Service Delivery Method (check each that applies): Participant-directed as specified in Appendix Family Provider managed e more proficient in meeting the needs of members; or individual formats; for members served through an e of this service, family is defined as any person who er; included in the member's Individual Plan (Plan) and to yield outcomes as defined in the member's Plan. cy, or duration of this service: 1.00 per the member's plan of care year for individual an of care year for Family Training group services on an individual basis, as part of a group or uning services.
+For the purpose lives with or provides care to a member served on the waive arranged through the member's Case Manager; and intended Specify applicable (if any) limits on the amount, frequent The cost of Family Training services may not exceed \$5500 Family Training services and \$5500.00 per the member's plaservices.
+Members may be authorized for Family Training they may receive a combination of group and individual training and group Family Training may not exceed \$11,00 Manager assists the member to identify other alternatives to e more proficient in meeting the needs of members; p or individual formats; for members served through an see of this service, family is defined as any person who er; included in the member's Individual Plan (Plan) and it to yield outcomes as defined in the member's Plan. ccy, or duration of this service: 0.00 per the member's plan of care year for individual an of care year for Family Training group services on an individual basis, as part of a group or ining services.
 The total cost of both individual Family 10.00 per the member's plan of care year.
-The Case meet identified needs above the limit.
-Specify whether the service may be provided by (check et al., and the service may be provided by Provider Category: Individual
+The Case

+Service Delivery Method (check each that applies):

+□ Participant-directed as specified in Appendix I☑ Provider managed